near/nearcore/docs/architecture/gas_params/estimator.md

 This benchmarking suite is used check that the gas parameters defined in the protocol are correct.
-Correct in this context means, a chunk filled with 1 Pgas will only take 1 second to be applied.
+Correct in this context means, a chunk filled with 1 Pgas will take at most 1 second to be applied.
 Or more generally, per 1 Tgas of execution, we spend no more than 1ms wall-clock time.

 For now, nearcore timing is the only one that matters.
 Things will become more